DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2023-01-16-reminding-users-to-complete-their-referral.md

   "
 }) }}

-### After a referral has been deleted

-If a user decides not to take any action, their referral is deleted and we send an email letting them know.
+If the user still does not take action, we send an email letting them know that their referral has been deleted.

-We also include a link to start a new referral if users have missed the previous reminders or change their mind.
+We also include a link to start a new referral.

 <!-- markdownlint-disable MD025 MD001 -->
 {{ appEmail({